devuan/arm-sdk/arm/README.md

 **ARM64**: `https://pub.parazyd.cf/mirror/gcc-linaro-aarch64-linux-gnu-4.9.txz`
 SHA256sums are available by downloading $filename.sha

+## Custom packages
+In `extra/pkginclude` you can place any .deb packages and they will get pulled by the script.
+Remember to use the correct architecture

 ## qemu-wrapper
 For certain devices, you will want to pass arguments to qemu, such as the cpu model.
 To enable this, you will have to modify and compile qemu-wrapper.c with: